All Episodes

 Exactly.

-Because the religious impulse, what that does is it compels us to adhere to some kind of church doctrine.
+It doesn't have to be a connection to the Bible because the religious impulse, what that does is it compels us to adhere to some kind of church doctrine, to adhere to a set of religiously oriented social norms and mores.

 It also compels us to engage in ritualistic behaviors.

-So to give an example, for instance, If you take, like, Muslim prayer, they pray five times a day.
+So to give an example, for instance, if you take like Muslim prayer, they pray five times a day.

 Their religious impulse compels them to congregate in groups, to gather in a group, adhere to a certain particular church doctrine, kneel down, face a certain direction, and then what that does, that's their religious impulse compelling them to do all of these movements.

-Which then takes away sense of self and timelessness and spacelessness, in which case they then engage in a spiritual experience, which is interpreted, because we're religious creatures, those sensual experiences are then interpreted as proof that there's some kind of transcendental reality.
+And then what happens is that triggers the spiritual aspects of the brain, the frontal and parietal lobe, to become suppressed, which then takes away sense of self and timelessness and spacelessness, in which case they then engage in a spiritual experience, which is interpreted because we're religious creatures, those sensual experiences are then interpreted as proof that there's some kind of transcendental reality.

-Or, for example, the new wave religion in Japan right now is Nichiren Shoshu Soka Gakkai.
+Or, for example, the new wave religion in Japan right now is Nishurin Shoshu Soka Gakkai, and they will chant Namyo Horengekyo for hours on end.

 Hours on end.